 At Planet Argon, we were early adopters of Ruby on Rails.
 We were using it on client projects in early 2005.
 We didn’t switch to it because was the shiny new thing, we switched because it offered us a huge speed boost to our development workflow.
 Our team consists of developers that came from Java, Perl, PHP, ASP.NET, C#, Cold Fusion, and Python.
 There’s a large pool of experience on our team.

 Everyone on our team made their own decision to pursue Ruby on Rails.
 We were lucky enough to find each other.

 For me, it was the conventions that Ruby on Rails bundled into the framework that won me over.
 At the time, Ruby was such a breath of fresh air.
 Rarely do I miss my old PHP, Python, or Perl days.

 While I could continue to share other questions, I wanted to keep this short and sweet for you.
-I truly believe these six simple questions can reveal a lot about a company’s ability to develop and maintain your Ruby on Rails application.
+I truly believe these six simple questions can reveal a lot about a development company’s ability to build and maintain your Ruby on Rails application.